stanley-c-so/LeetCode/rotate-function.md

 ### Time Complexity

 Each of the two passes through the array will take linear time.
-Thus, the time complexity is `O(n)`.
+Thus, the time complexity is `O(n)` - a significant improvement over the brute force method!

 ### Space Complexity